 About HUM.Lab

 The Health & Urban Modeling Lab is led by Chris C. Lim, Assistant Professor at the The University of Arizona College of Public Health.
-We aim to examine the link between the environment & health at the individual, community, and population levels through a multidisciplinary approach incorporating data science, statistics, and epidemiological methods.
+We combine data science with community-engaged research to uncover how environmental exposures shape health inequities and drive actionable solutions for communities most impacted by climate change.

 Climate Change & Health